domas/RepData_PeerAssessment1/PA1_template.md

 ```

 ## Loading and preprocessing the data
-As noted in previous section, we assume that our set os already present in
+As noted in previous section, we assume that our set is already present in
 'activity.zip' file, but if it's not the case, please download it and save
 as 'activity.zip' or just run: